sethgeyer/rake-warmup/README.md

 ## Defining Tasks

-You define rake tasks in a file called `Rakefile` in the root of your project*.
+You define rake tasks in a file called `Rakefile` in the root of your project.
 Each rake task consists of a name and a block of code that runs when you execute that rake task.